ChumpChief/ProjectTemplate/README.md

 1. Dispatch the "Create Github Release" workflow against the branch you will release from.
     * This creates a PR for bumping the package versions to the version to be released, and generates the changelogs from the changesets.
     * After generating the PR, the workflow will wait for the PR to be merged before proceeding.
+        * By default, it will wait for 10 minutes before failing.
+        * If it times out, the PR can still be merged and the workflow resumed using "Re-run failed jobs".
     * Note: This will lock the base branch until the version bump is merged, to ensure no further changes are unintentionally included between the generation of the bump/changelogs and its completion.
 1. Review and merge the version bump PR.
     * Because the base branch is locked at this stage, a user with admin priviliges is expected to perform the merge by bypassing branch protections.